digital-asset/davl/notes/deplpy-0.md

-If you're considering a distributed use-case, please refer to the [DAML-on-X]() documentation for an up-to-date list of currently-supported DAML backends, as we and our partners are constantly working hard at adding more.
+If you're considering a distributed use-case, please refer to the [DAML-on-X]() documentation for an up-to-date list of currently-supported DAML backends, as we and our partners are constantly working hard on adding more.

 Different ledgers have different deployment models of their own, as well as different capabilities that may limit the extent to which they can support the